loomnetwork/loomchain/builtin/plugins/dposv2/overview.md

 deducted from a validator's `DelegationTotal` in case the validator commits an inactivity (crash) fualt.

+In any given election period, a validator will not be slashed more than `inactivitySlashPercentage + doubleSignSlashPercentage`, and this will only occur if, first, the validator commits an inactivity fault and later commits a double sign fault whose penalty is greater that that of an inactivity fault.

 ### Slashing Implementation

 Slashing calculations are carried out in `plugin/validators_manager.go` and not